sdb317/WebAppTemplate/ReadMe.md

 Once the Postgres functions have been created, they can be loaded into the database wit `python app\python\manage.py executesqlscripts`.

-## Project Standards for RESTapi's
+## Standards for REST api's

-This document describes the standards to be applied for **all** RESTapi development.
+This describes the standards to be applied for **all** RESTapi development.
 It aims to provide a consistent and intuitive interface between client & server applications.

 For Django applications the Django REST Framework package is used to provide a base-level of functionality.
 Custom classes are then added to override this for specific features e.g to call Postgres user-defined functions instead of Django models.

 ### API Versioning

-The URL should start with a version number e.g. ```/1/persons/```, so that 'breaking changes' can be released while still supporting older clients.
+The URL should start with a label and version number e.g. ```/api/1/person/```, so that 'breaking changes' can be released while still supporting older clients.

 ### URL Naming

-The URL should only contain resources (nouns), not actions or verbs e.g. ```/persons/``` not ```/addNewPperson/```
+The URL should only contain resources (nouns), not actions or verbs e.g. ```/person/``` not ```/addNewPerson/```

 The resource should always be plural in the API endpoint and if we want to access one instance of the resource, we can always pass the id in the URL